Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `DetonateOnAllMapObjects.AffectHouses` is used to filter which houses targets can belong to be considered valid and must be set to a valid value other than `none` for this feature to work.
 Only applicable if the house that fired the projectile is known.
 This is set to `none` by default as inclusion of all houses can be performance-heavy.
   - `DetonateOnAllMapObjects.AffectTypes` can be used to list specific TechnoTypes to be considered as valid targets.
 If any valid TechnoTypes are listed, then only matching objects will be targeted.
 Note that `DetonateOnAllMapObjects.AffectTargets` and `DetonateOnAllMapObjects.AffectHouses` take priority over this setting.
   - `DetonateOnAllMapObjects.IgnoreTypes` can be used to list specific TechnoTypes to be never considered as valid targets.
   - `DetonateOnAllMapObjects.RequireVerses`, if set to true, only considers targets whose armor type the warhead has non-zero `Verses` value against as valid.
+On targets with active shields, shield's armor type is used unless the Warhead has `Shield.Penetrate=true`.
 This is checked after all other filters listed above.

  In `rulesmd.ini`:
 ```ini